How a Former Wrestling Champion Became a Thriving CarePatrol Franchise Owner

 CarePatrol franchise owners often join our brand after going through the life-changing experience of caring for an aging loved one.
 For many in our franchise family, the process of finding the right care options for their loved ones was so frustrating and overwhelming that they became inspired to open a senior placement franchise to help make the experience easier for others.

-This is exactly what happened to Anthony Coleman, owner of the CarePatrol franchise that serves five counties in Southern Virginia.
+This is exactly what happened to Anthony Coleman, owner of the CarePatrol franchise that serves five counties in North Central Ohio.
 According to a terrific new article published by The Richland Source, “Former Champion Wrestler Now Battles on Behalf of Seniors, Families,” Coleman discovered that helping his grandparents find the care they needed was more challenging than he thought.